mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/misc/coding-conventions.md

 	:::php
 	static function my_static_method() {}

-Action handlers on controllers should be in `completelylowercase()` format without spaces or underscore.
+Action handlers on controllers should be in `completelylowercase()` format.
 This is because they go into the controller URL in the same format (eg, `home/successfullyinstalled`).
+Method names are allowed to contain underscores here, in order to allow URL parts with dashes (`mypage\my-action` gets translated to `my_action()` automatically).

 	:::php
 	function mycontrolleraction() {}